Michigan Crossroads Council: Order of the Arrow - Mishigami Lodge 29

 The council is served by the Mishigami Lodge 29.
 The word Mishigami means "Land of Great Waters" in the Ojibwa language.
 The lodge uses the Mastodon as its totem.
-Mishigami Lodge performs service to all Michigan Crossroads Council Camps, hosts fellowship activities, promotes camping among council Boy Scout Troops and Cub Scout Packs, and attends regional and national Order of the Arrow events.
+Mishigami Lodge performs service to all Michigan Crossroads Council Camps, hosts fellowship activities, promotes camping among council Scout Troops, Venturing Crews, and Cub Scout Packs, and attends regional and national Order of the Arrow events.

 Like all Order of the Arrow programs, the Mishigami Lodge has youth leaders who are advised by appointed adults.
-The six lodge officers (Chief, Vice-Chief of Program, Vice-Chief of Unit Relations, Vice-Chief of Administration, Treasurer, and Lodge Secretary) are elected annually.
+The six lodge officers (Chief, Vice Chief of Program, Vice Chief of Area Relations, Vice Chief of Administration, Vice Chief of Finance, and Vice Chief of Communications) are elected annually.
 The lodge's work is performed by committees which have youth chairmen and adult advisers.

 A volunteer Lodge Adviser is appointed by the Scout Executive.
 The lodge adviser appoints other adults to serve as advisers to specific lodge officers and committees.
 The Scout Executive also appoints a member of the professional staff to serve a Staff Adviser to the lodge.

-Mishigami Lodge 29 is the home lodge of 2021-2022 Section C-2 Chief Daniel Miller.
+Mishigami is one of the six lodges that make up Section E2.
+Section E2 serves to support six lodges all across Michigan, Western Ohio, and Northern Kentucky.
+The section works closely with the lodge Key 3(Lodge Adviser, Lodge Chief, and Lodge Staff Adviser) to encourage growth and activation by offering the Section Leadership Seminar(SLS) and Section Conclave.
+SLS is an annual training tailored to each lodge and current challenges they are facing in order to give their arrowmen the tools they need to overcome those challenges.
+Later in the year, the Section holds Section Conclave which is a weekend full of trainings, fellowship, amazing shows, and more, all with the main purpose of activating and inspiring arrowmen.

+The Order of the Arrow consists of four main levels: National, Regional, Sectional, and Council.
+Mishigami lodge sits at the council level.
+Beyond the council level arrowmen have a variety of opportunities to serve larger parts of the organization as a whole.
+Adults also have opportunities to serve at these levels as well.
+Individuals from Mishigami that have provided such service may be found below.